 The achievement of a goal, which is both meaningful to the employee and to the department, is more likely if it results from a mutual discussion between the Manager and the employee.
 However, if you determine that an employee's goal is not in keeping with your area's best interest, you, the Manager, should redirect the goal setting.

 Evaluate the goal by folding it into the job function in which it makes logical sense.

 |Employees on Leaves of Absence Back to Top|

-during the performance appraisal process?
+performance appraisal process?